-THIS POST MAY CONTAIN AFFILIATE LINKS.
+THIS POST CONTAINS AFFILIATE LINKS.
 DISCLOSURE PAGE

 Over the last four months I have used the program and by doing so I have reaped these pretty awesome benefits:

 - I have lost 26 pounds.
 My belly is flat, I have lost quite a bit of body fat and 12 kilograms/26 pounds of weight since I last weighed myself in the very beginning of February (both I and friends/family were a bit shocked at how much I had lost, we were guessing that I maybe had lost half that weight over these months).

 - My day to day energy has gone way up (at least doubled).

 - I am more productive and find it easier than ever to be and stay positive.

 - I may even look younger.
 One amusing side effect is that I also seem to look younger since I have had to show my driver's license a few times over the last weeks in places where the age limit was 25 years (I’m 29).
 Haven’t had to do that in probably over three years.

 Here are a few photos of me.
 A bit of before and after I suppose.